BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 J.J.
 Jansen Becomes a Super Hero

-The most tenured former Notre Dame player currently in the NFL is Carolina Panther long snapper J.J.
-Jansen, who will soon have played in the more games for the franchise than all but one player.
+The most-tenured former Notre Dame player currently in the NFL is Carolina Panther long snapper J.J.
+Jansen, who will soon have played in more games for the franchise than all but one player.

-This resulted in the next drive for the Chargers beginning at their own one-yard line.
+This resulted in the next drive for the Chargers beginning at their own 1-yard line.

 Not even Chris Wallace can screw this up: JJ Jansen downing the ball at the one.
 Make field position great again. 🥴🥴🥴🥴 pic.twitter.com/xdP0Oo3NuZ— John Ellis (@OnePantherPlace) September 30, 2020